balena-os/meta-balena/README.md

 ### Docker storage driver

 By the default the build system will set all the bits needed for the docker to be able to use the `aufs` storage driver.
-This can be changed by defining `DOCKER_STORAGE` in your local.conf.
+This can be changed by defining `BALENA_STORAGE` in your local.conf.
 It supports `aufs` and `overlay2`.

 ## Devices support